Ig-Saad/bmad-test-repo-003/docs/poc-prd.md

 The BMad v6 framework provides revolutionary AI-driven agile workflows with scale-adaptive intelligence, 12 specialized agents, and proven 4-phase methodology, but accessibility barriers prevent non-technical stakeholders from leveraging these powerful capabilities.
 This POC addresses the critical gap by demonstrating how web-based interfaces can democratize BMad v6's sophisticated agent orchestration and methodology while maintaining full integration with existing IDE workflows.

 The POC validates the core hypothesis that non-technical stakeholders (product managers, business analysts, GTM teams) will readily adopt BMad v6's proven methodology when provided with familiar web interfaces and document formats, eliminating the technical barriers that currently limit access to scale-adaptive intelligence and specialized agent expertise.
+The POC web UI itself will be generated using the BMad framework, providing concrete validation of the framework's capability for complex application development.

 ### Change Log